-Now, ten months after having taken the decision to independently publish my backlist, those novels are now available as eBooks for the first time.
-And I’ve ended up with a village.
+Now my Flint Hills novels are available as eBooks for the first time, and Romancing Miss Brontë, which I wrote as Juliet Gael, is available for the first time in English outside the U.S. In the process, I’ve ended up with a village.
 First, there are the thousands of bloggers and independent authors, especially Jane Friedman, whose advice and shared experience make this possible in the first place.
 Through one of those bloggers, I discovered Brian and Nina Paules at eBookPrep, who turned out eBooks that were beautifully formatted and presented.
 Friend and author Joel Goldman sacrificed a pot roast to explain the difference between mobi and epub files, and my trusty web designer Nancy Alpers put up with far too many hours of waffling.
 Loyal editor and friend Barbara Daniel pointed me to Sarah Pearson,

 previously head of the art department at Random House in London, who worked with me to create lovely, professional covers.
 Copyeditor Pam Feinstein, referred to me by a gracious production editor I’d worked with, cleaned up my prose and saved me from some embarrassing blunders.
 In Veronica Citi, I found not only an amazingly talented videographer, but a friend (watch her video book trailer for Firebird here.)
 What it took was people who were willing to be open, to explore and share with me.

 But, most importantly, the heart of my village is my readers, whose encouragement means everything to me.
 So, to my village, thank you.

 Following her New York Times and international bestseller Firebird and her Flint Hills Novels, Janice brings to vivid life the elegant and secretive world of London’s Savile Row in The Tailor’s Daughter, a richly detailed historical drama full of good Gothic romance, suspense and smartly dressed people.